 When Elizabeth Spaulding joined Stitch Fix in January 2020 as the company’s President, her mission was to help “shape growth and innovation.”
 Like many other companies, 2020 forced Stitch Fix to evolve and pivot their products and services in response to changing consumer behavior.
 “I had not anticipated the world would change roughly six months into joining Stitch Fix," she says.
 But it did.

 While brick-and-mortar apparel companies and retailers were shutting down their physical stores due to the pandemic, Stitch Fix added customers and grew.
-The online apparel subscription service—which has amassed nearly 3.9 million active clients as of March 2021—launched several new features during the pandemic.
-And come 1 August 2021, Spaulding will replace founder Katrina Lake to be the company’s CEO.
+The online apparel subscription service — which has amassed nearly 3.9 million active clients as of March 2021 — launched several new features during the pandemic.
+And in August 2021, Spaulding replaced founder Katrina Lake to be the company’s CEO.

 A shift from focusing on activities to measuring impact and outcomes